 Her thesis film, Ni-Ni, premiered at Clermont Ferrand, won a number of Jury and Best Short awards, and was recognized by the DGA with a Diversity Award for Female Director.
 Following graduation, Melissa was one of five directors out of AFI, the only woman, selected to helm a commercial short for the Sony Be Moved Campaign.

 She has since shadowed on THE BRIDGE (Season Finale/John Dahl); BOSCH (Season Finale/Tim Hunter) and as an inaugural member of the Ryan Murphy Television Half Foundation Mentorship Program, shadowed Gwyneth Horder Payton on FEUD: BETTE & JOAN (Season Finale).
-She took part in the 2017 Women in Film Mentoring Program, working under Vicki Dummer, ABC; and was recently named one of eight fellows in the Sony Pictures Television Diverse Directors Program, 2017-18, shadowing Greg Beeman on TIMELESS.
+She took part in the 2017 Women in Film Mentoring Program, working under Vicki Dummer, ABC; and was named one of eight fellows in the Sony Pictures Television Diverse Directors Program, 2017-18, shadowing Greg Beeman on TIMELESS.

 Currently, Melissa is in the process of developing a number of feature scripts—IT’S ABOUT BOBBY COLLUM, a coming of age story set on the Texas Gulf Coast, and PANIC, a 19th century drama/horror chronicling mass hysteria in rural New England.
-She is an Academy Nicholl's Fellowship Semifinalist and a fellow of the 2018 Sundance Screenwriters Intensive, and was most recently featured on the Tracking Board’s Young and Hungry List.
+She is an Academy Nicholl's Fellowship Semifinalist, a fellow of the 2018 Sundance Screenwriters Intensive, and was most recently featured on the Tracking Board’s Young and Hungry List.